Indian Hill House

-Indian Hill House is a private residence named for the Indian Hills of Groton, Massachusetts, online at Indian Hill House.
+Indian Hill House is a private residence named for the Indian Hills of Groton, Massachusetts.
 Designed in 1962-63 by Maurice K. Smith, the house was built by Ralph S. Osmond & Sons.

-The house appears in several architectural works, including the Harvard Art Review (1967), Harvard Educational Review (1969), Spazio e Societa (June 1982) as Casa/House 1, and Progressive Architecture (March 1982), [3 images w/o notation].
+The house appears in several architectural works, including the Harvard Art Review (1967), Harvard Educational Review (1969), Spazio e Societa, June 1982, as Casa/House 1 and Progressive Architecture (March 1982), [3 images w/o notation].

 An extensive photographic study of the house, then only a few years old, was taken for the Winter 1967 issue of Harvard Art Review.
-In his 1989 work, Architecture and Urbanism, Henry Plummer concluded of this house that it contained "innumerable locales, of fragmentary rooms loosely interlocked, of zones both intimate and grand, created for an almost endless array of eyes, and heads and bodies and voices, an abundance which no longer bears upon the needs of a single person.
-Not only does the building form evolve but it is never perceived by two persons in quite the same way."
 In his 1967 work, World Architecture 4, John Donat described this house as "a place that prescribes nothing, an architecture that is intense without imposing itself on you."
 He goes on to write that this family house is "a place of real options and opportunities [that] can be richly interpreted by whoever is living in it."
+Architect Smith interviewed Richard Rush in 1982 for an item in Progressive Architecture.
+In his 1989 work, Architecture and Urbanism, Henry Plummer concluded of this house that it contained "innumerable locales, of fragmentary rooms loosely interlocked, of zones both intimate and grand, created for an almost endless array of eyes, and heads and bodies and voices, an abundance which no longer bears upon the needs of a single person.
+Not only does the building form evolve but it is never perceived by two persons in quite the same way.".
+Mr. Plummer returned in 2003 to follow up with Masters of Light: Twentieth Century Pioneers.

 MIT School of Architecture Chair Mark Jarzombek wrote in 2013, "Indian Hill House – in a more restrained clean modernist aesthetic — is different from [Smith's] own house in many respects.
 A series of low, concrete walls staggered across the crest of the hill rise up to meet wooden, glazed walls of slightly different heights.
 The whole is protected by shed-and-gable roofs designed to appear as thin and lightweight as possible."